Financial-ML/Market-Analysis/README.md

 Connection

-Connect the strategy that has been developed in python with MQL4 in a real time connection the structure has been developed by darwinex labs you can see their project for installation and more information.
+Connect the strategy that has been developed in Python with MQL4 in a real time connection the structure has been developed by darwinex labs you can see their project for installation and more information.